c-sonntag/UnknownKraken/README.md

     * In debug mode : ./build_debug.sh
     * In release mode : ./build_release.sh
     * Clean all : ./clean.sh
-The lib will appear in bin folder, and all the examples in bin/debug/examples or bin/release/examples according to the compilation mode.
+The static lib will appear in bin folder, and all the examples in bin/debug/examples or bin/release/examples according to the compilation mode.

 ***